 The industry should focus on best practices to remove TSS and the technologies that are best suited for this task.
-One such option is the mobile Integrated Treatment System (ITS-1500) by Ecologix Environmental Systems, capable of processing up to 1500 gpm or 51,000 bbl/day with up to 99% TSS removal.
+One such option is the mobile Integrated Treatment System (ITS-1500) by Ecologix Environmental Systems, a unit capable of processing 1500gpm or 51,000bbl/day with typical TSS removal rates up to 99%.